meltoner/agrofelis/components/connectivity/readme.md

 ## Computing modules structural support.

-One aspect often missed while arranging components, is that their connection cables can even occupy about 50% more of their size.
+One aspect often missed while arranging components, is that their connection cables can occupy up to 50% more of their size.
 Although various connection cables can be made compact that is not an option for USB cables which would otherwise obscure the neighboring components.
 The solution designed to mitigate the identified problem, was four 3d printed compact tilted mounts, allowing to pass the cables above the neighboring elements and to pass the cables through the space created  underneath.

 The following schematic illustrates the location of the computing modules, their extensions, the USB hub and the 3d printed tilted mounts positioned above the steering plates in the back section of the robot.

 ![computing elements schematic](_figures/computing-06-0-schematic.png)

-Two type of structure where designed and 3d printed twice.
+Two types of structure where designed and 3d printed twice.
 The brackets and their arrangement on the steering plate can be seen in the following diagram.

 ![3d printed brackets](_figures/computing-06-1-3d-print-brackets.png)